Skip to main content

 SEMAC hosted a virtual public meeting on Tuesday, March 18 from 6-8p, to review and discuss the draft plan.
 This forum ensured that community voices helped shape the future of arts funding and programming in southeastern Minnesota.
 The document was available on this page starting March 13, giving community members time to review before providing input at the Zoom meeting.

 A recording of the meeting is now available for those who were unable to attend.
 You can also review a PDF of the presentation for reference.
-If you were unable to attend the virtual meeting, you still have the option to give feedback using this form through March 24.

 The meeting recording (Zoom passcode f?KC6g$X) and PDF presentation can be accessed through the link below.